Public Health in Emergency Preparedness in Gambella

 The influx of refugees from South Sudan to Ethiopia’s Gambella region, also means the mitigation of public health emergencies is more difficult for local authorities and organisations.

 In addition, timely collection of information is poor (the Ethiopia Public Health Institute, EPHI, suggest effective reporting to be as low as 50%), which significantly compromises the ability of organisations to take prompt action to save lives.

-Consultation with EPHI on the gap in public health emergency preparedness and response has identified Gambella region as a priority.
+Consultation with EPHI on the gap in public health emergency preparedness and response has identified the Gambella region as a priority.

-The project aims to;
+The project aimed to;

 2. Improve the capacity of health staff to manage emergencies